 Access to these resources is available through several allocation opportunities Researchers who are supported by the National Science Foundation to pursue work in the atmospheric sciences or computational science in support of the atmospheric sciences are eligible to apply.
 Unsponsored graduate students, postdocs, and new faculty can apply for small allocations.

-The HPE Cray EX cluster will be delivered in the fall of 2021 and become operational in early 2022.
-The 19.87-petaflops system is expected to deliver about 3.5 times the scientific throughput of the current Cheyenne supercomputer.
-The new system will get 20% of its sustained computing capability from graphics processing units (GPUs), with the remainder coming from traditional central processing units (CPUs).
+The Derecho supercomputer, which will become operational in 2022, is a 19.87-petaflops system that is expected to deliver about 3.5 times the scientific throughput of the Cheyenne system.
+The HPE Cray EX cluster will get 20% of its sustained computing capability from graphics processing units (GPUs), with the remainder coming from traditional central processing units (CPUs).

 Cheyenne is a 5.34-petaflops, high-performance computer built for NCAR by SGI.
 The hardware was delivered in September 2016 at the NCAR-Wyoming Supercomputing Center (NWSC) and became operational at the beginning of 2017.
 An SGI ICE XA Cluster, the Cheyenne supercomputer features 145,152 latest-generation Intel Xeon processor cores in 4,032 dual-socket nodes (36 cores/node) and 313 TB of total memory.